 Your mobile food truck business template would not be completed without adding the source of funding.
 Generally, when people start off, they mostly lack adequate funds to meet their projected budget.
 And running a food truck business involves huge costs.

 Send your food truck proposal to someone to partner up with you and share the capital and hence profits.
 Other option is to borrow funds or find an investor.

 Most people don’t have much experience with finding sources of funds and often have no ideas how to achieve this.
 The major issue is how to convince the sponsor that the project he/she is funding is worthy enough to be funded by him.

 However, before the contract is completed, be very clear about what are you going to offer the investor in return for his money.

-According to this part of our free food truck business plan sample and template, you will have to plan financial projections more specifically.
+According to this part of our food truck start up business plan sample and template, you will have to plan financial projections more specifically.
 Specify your cost, income, losses and profit projections for a month or quarter.
 Generate projections for one year and develop projections.
 Based on the completed first year projections, estimate for the next financial years as well.

 Step Six: Getting an Insurance

 One of the most important steps to be completed before moving ahead is getting insurance.
 Always include insurance and its cost in the food truck start up business plan template no matter if it is only a sample.
 You can either do some research about local laws or seek any insurance agent to learn about insurance needed in your operational area.

 It is not a necessary requirement to insure everything in the beginning.
 Wait for some policies until business starts thriving.
 Things like workers’ compensation can wait.
 But, get the truck insured from the very first day.